Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/README.md

 The Community Grant Program accepts applications on a rolling basis.
 If you have any questions check the FAQs or feel free to reach out.

 ### Scope
 As long as your project is aligned with Energy Web’s mission you are safe to assume it is within scope.
 The Program’s scope is purposely wide to allow for all types of innovative ideas.
-The project Guidelines include a non-exhaustive list of topics that applicants can explore.
+The following list includes a non-exhaustive number of areas that applicants can explore:

+- Education, research, and capacity building
+- Developer Tools
+- Smart contract monitoring and alerting tools
+- Advanced APIs
+- Analytic platforms (e.g. Dune, Messari, Chainalysis, etc.)
+- Climate Change and sustainability
+- Infrastructure
+- Decentralized RPC network
+- Data markets
+- Oracles
+- Wallets
+- Bridges
+- Indexing protocols (e.g. TheGraph)
+- Other tools that increaee usability and user interaction with EW related projects and therefore push the EW goals.

 Make sure to keep an eye out for calls under specific topics.
 These will be published on this site.